1910 college football season

 The 1910 college football season had no clear-cut champion, with the Official NCAA Division I Football Records Book listing Harvard and Pittsburgh as having been retrospectively selected national champions, by four "major selectors" in about 1927, 1947, 1970 and 1980.
-Only Harvard claims a national championship for the 1910 season.
+Harvard claims a national championship for the 1910 season.

 Rules

 Rule changes were made prior to the 1910 season to permit more use of the forward pass, with complicated limitations: